ms-iot/content/en-US/win10/samples/NodejsWUCylon.md

 ![Node.js Npm Menu]({{site.baseurl}}/images/Nodejs/npm-update-menu.png)

-### Set up the connection between your Arduino and Raspberry Pi 2
+### Set up the connection between your Arduino and Raspberry Pi 2 or 3
-Connect your Arduino and Raspberry Pi 2 with the USB cable.
-If your Raspberry Pi 2 is connected to a monitor, you should see the device getting recognized as shown in the image below (the name of the device may be "Arduino Uno" instead of "USB Serial Device"):
+Connect your Arduino and Raspberry Pi 2 or 3 with the USB cable.
+If your Raspberry Pi 2 or 3 is connected to a monitor, you should see the device getting recognized as shown in the image below (the name of the device may be "Arduino Uno" instead of "USB Serial Device"):

 ![Arduino Uno Start Screen]({{site.baseurl}}/images/Nodejs/arduino-uno-startscreen.png)

 Now we need to get the string that identifies the Arduino and will be used in sample code.
 Follow these steps to do this:

-* In a PowerShell window connected to the Raspberry Pi 2, run `devcon status usb*`.
+* In a PowerShell window connected to the Raspberry Pi 2 or 3, run `devcon status usb*`.
 When you do this, you should see a device similar to the one below:

    USB\VID_2341&PID_0043\85436323631351311141
    Name: USB Serial Device